top of page

 Pathways to Becoming an Internationally Certified Aquatic Bodywork Practitioner

-with The AIAB - Australian Institute of Aquatic Bodywork
+With The AIAB - Australian Institute of Aquatic Bodywork,

 view of a woman's back holding another woman who is closing her eyes and looking calm in s